 H. FLIPPING - If the visitors are ahead by ten or more runs going into the last inning, the teams shall switch home and visitor status for the last inning.

 I. MERCY RULE - If a team is ahead by 15 or more runs at any time after five innings have been completed, or four and one half with home team ahead, the game shall be declared a complete game.

-J. League Ball – All Divisions will use the same ball – ITS244PS (“S” for synthetic).
+J. League Ball – All Divisions will be assigned game balls by the Silver League Board.

 K. INTENTIONAL WALKS - Each manager will select TWO players that CANNOT be intentionally walked in innings 1-5.
 The umpire is to be notified prior to the start of the game which players are designated.
 They CAN walk if they have had at least ONE strike pitched to them.
 That means if the count is 3-0 and a strike is pitched and they don't hit it, they can be walked on the following pitch.
 If they are walked without getting a strike, they get second base on the walk, forcing any runners ahead of them to the next base.
 If the runner is not forced, he does not move.
 After inning 5, those two players are treated as any other batter.

 A. If Round Robin scheduling is used in a Division, the team with the better won-loss record shall have the choice of home or visitor in the Round Robin game.